-Edit upsd.users and create a new section. upsmon will connect to upsd and use this user name (in brackets) and password to authenticate.
-This example is for a user called "monuser":
+Edit upsd.users and create a new section.
+The upsmon will connect to upsd and use these user name (in brackets) and password to authenticate (as specified in its configuration via MONITOR line).

+This example is for defining a user called "monuser":